 Planning and Communicating

 We have in the past really enjoyed welcoming guests and poring over maps in over the dining table shoulder to shoulder to help plan their outings.
-We now try to keep a safe distance and meet with our guests only outdoors.
-Nevertheless, we are more than happy to talk in the yard and help with plans, or to answer questions by email.
-There are lots of ways to communicate, and please understand that we still want to provide you with any and all information you need, it might just be via a method that is not quite as warm, but our intention is the same!
+We now try to keep a safe distance and meet with our guests only outdoors unless everyone in the group is fully vaccinated.
+We appreciate it if guests let us know their vaccination status.

 Cleaning between Guests

 In addition, we have a number of measures in place to enhance safety for us and our guests.
 Of course, we cannot guarantee safety from Covid-19, but we are taking precautions to reduce the chance of spread.
-Some of these measures, sadly, make the experience a little less “homey,” but that is the reality we live in now (more on this below).
-Key measures to keep us all safe.
+Some of these measures, sadly, make the experience a little less “homey,” but that is the reality we live in until state and local health departments lift current rules, though many of these rules we now think of as prudent practice even in the absence of Covid.

-- In warm weather, we ask guests to open a few windows before leaving and to turn on the bathroom fan to help turn air over.
-We do the same when done cleaning.
-In other times, we have an Austin Ar Healthmate, medical-grade HEPA filter that we ask guests to turn on before leaving.
+- In nice weather, we ask guests to open a few windows before leaving and to turn on the bathroom fan to help turn air over and we typically open all the windows during cleaning to get as much air flow as possible.
+In hot weather, we close the windows when done cleaning and turn on the air conditioning.
+In cold weather when we cannot open the windows, we have an Austin Air Healthmate, medical-grade HEPA filter that we ask guests to turn on before leaving and that we run during cleaning and leave on for the next guest.

-- We have large amounts of the safest disinfectants we could find approved for Covid-19.
-Since we will be using them frequently and depending on them to keep us safe, we looked for disinfectants that gave us both reassurance that they were effective and also that they were not noxious.
+- We use the safest disinfectants we could find approved for Covid-19.
 We have settled on hydrogen peroxide, which breaks down into water and oxygen, and Vital Oxide.
 Vital Oxide is approved for food-contact surfaces without rinsing and breaks down into a salt.

 - Keyless entry so no key handoff required.
 This is not contactless entry as you do have to enter the code on the keypad, but we disinfect the keypad between guests.